top of page

 • 9 min read

-Quick Summary on Namo Drone Didi scheme:
+Quick Summary on the Namo Drone Didi Scheme

-1. What It Is: The government is investing ₹1,261 Crores to train 15,000 women's groups to operate agricultural drones—think "Uber for farming" where you rent high-tech spraying services instead of buying expensive equipment.
+1. What It Is: The government is investing ₹1,261 crores to train 15,000 women's groups to operate agricultural drones—think "Uber for farming," where you rent high-tech spraying services instead of buying expensive equipment.

-3. Who Benefits: Rural women gain new tech careers earning up to ₹1 Lakh extra annually, while farmers save money and time through affordable rental services (₹300-700 per acre).
+3. Who Benefits: Rural women gain new tech careers, earning up to ₹1 lakh extra annually, while farmers save money and time through affordable rental services (₹300-700 per acre).

 4. How to Access: Book instantly via mobile apps (IFFCO Kisan Uday, My Gromor), visit your local fertilizer shop (PMKSK), or contact your village Gram Panchayat.